How Mediation Works

 At its core, mediation is constructive and cooperative.
 It is about rebuilding something better out of the marriage, rather than cutting it up and dividing the pieces.
 It can be a more pleasant experience, empowering two reasonable parties to reach an agreement that requires no judge to impose a court order.
 Good mediators ensure that the process is fair and unencumbered by adversarial posturing or aggression from either side.

 Our Mediators Provide Creative Solutions to Complex Problems

 At our firm, we employ certified and highly-trained mediators who genuinely believe in the power of mediation.
 Our mediators are experienced negotiators who can help you find the best solution possible, without fear of unfairness or imbalance.
 Our mediators genuinely seek the best results for both parties.
 Our passion for cooperation that preserves mental and emotional well-being expresses itself through our work.

-If you are seeking a cooperative process during a divorce, let the mediation lawyers at The Harris Law Firm provide guidance.
+If you are seeking a cooperative process during a divorce, let the Colorado mediation attorneys at The Harris Law Firm provide guidance.
 Contact our firm for more information.